Take your writing to new heights!

 Run and facilitate your own writing group

 Generally, writing group meetings follow the Pomodoro technique, which has been used for close to 30 years, to boost focus and productivity.
-The link for the SUW! sessions can be used anytime.
-Follow the guidelines below to run and facilitate your own writing group session and progress your writing goals with your peers.
+The link for the SUW! sessions can be used anytime by anyone to run your own session.
+Follow the guidelines below to facilitate your own writing group session and progress your writing goals with your peers.

 - Meetings start with a brief chat, with each person introducing themselves and recording their writing goals for the session.

 - Set a timer for a 25-45-minute writing sprint of uninterrupted writing time (or reading, data analysis, or other work).